torproject/tor/doc/HACKING/CodingStandards.md

 always succeed or exit.)

-You can get a full list of the compatibility functions that Tor provides by looking through `src/common/util*.h` and `src/common/compat*.h`.
-You can see the available containers in `src/common/containers*.h`.
+You can get a full list of the compatibility functions that Tor provides by looking through `src/lib/*/*.h`.
+You can see the available containers in `src/lib/containers/*.h`.
 You should probably familiarize yourself with these modules before you write too much code, or else you'll wind up reinventing the wheel.